Israel-Palestine: When the Map Lies

 - It omits the constant Palestinian Qassam rockets attacks on Israeli population centers in the south of Israel, Israeli Prime Minister Olmert’s offer to PA President Abbas in 2008 to give more land to the Palestinians, and Abbas' rejection of that offer.

-In closing, we would like to propose a more accurate map (produced by StandWithUs) for those interested in a more objective view of the evolution of the Middle East ( pdf click here (2.30 MB) for the full-sized pdf map):
+In closing, we would like to propose a more accurate map (produced by StandWithUs) for those interested in a more objective view of the evolution of the Middle East (or click below to download the full-sized pdf map):